Teaching resource Mark-making and self portraits

 Learning objectives

-- Explore different approaches to drawing a self-portraittrait from observation
+Explore different approaches to drawing a self-portrait from observation.

-- Experiment with ‘mark-making’ using charcoal and an eraser.
+Experiment with mark-making using charcoal, including drawing with an eraser.

 Learning outcomes